thishubhamishra/Online_Healthcare-Management-System/README.md

 - Update DB username/password in `DBUtil.java`.

 ## 5. How to Run
-1. Import project into Eclipse as Dynamic Web Project (or similar).
+- Import the project into Eclipse.
-2. Add MySQL JDBC driver to project build path.
+- Add MySQL JDBC Driver to the Build Path.
+- Import schema.sql into MySQL.
+- Configure DBUtil with your MySQL username and password.
+- Start MySQL Server.
+- Run the project on Apache Tomcat.

 ## 6. Team Members
-- Shubham Mishra
+- Shubham Mishra - Backend development, DAO layer, Servlets, DB integration
-- Aditya Sharma
+- Aditya Sharma -	JSP pages, UI design, validation
-- Raushan Roy
+- Raushan Roy - Testing, error handling, documentation
-- Raushan Tiwari
+- Raushan Tiwari - Appointment module, dashboard, enhancements

+## 7. Conclusion
+- Core functionality
+- Robust backend integration
+- Validation and error handling
+- Clean MVC architecture
+- Testing included
+- Strong documentation
+- Team collaboration
+- Innovation features

 ## License
 This project is for educational purposes and open-source.
 You are free to modify and redistribute it with attribution.